Last updated 24 June 2024

 What is being monitored?

 Development of the ivory gull population in 32 selected colonies, stated as a percentage of the average for the entire monitoring period.
-Monitoring of ivory gulls in Svalbard shows a decline in the breeding population of approximately 4% per year.
+Monitoring of ivory gulls in Svalbard shows a decline in the breeding population of approximately 3% per year in the last ten-year period (2013-2023).
 The decline is seen in the context of the decline in the species’ primary habitat – sea ice.

 Details on these data